herschelrs/wiktextract-lexically-cleanup/readme.md

 Output file for full Spanish dictionary in default format is 215MiB as of 2025-07-05.

 #### Lemma List
-The script can optionally generate a list of lemmas present in the processed wiktextract dictionary.
+The script can optionally generate a newline delimited list of lemmas present in the processed wiktextract dictionary.
 Note this ignores any extra lemmas that might be included in the lemmatization table below.
 This feature can be be invoked with `--lemma-list="lemma_list_output"`

 #### Lemmatization Table
 The script can also prepare a lemmatization table using data from the [Corpus Del Español](https://www.corpusdelespanol.org/) and the [Spanish Resource Grammar](https://web.archive.org/web/20100618195532/http://www.upf.edu/pdi/iula/montserrat.marimon/srg.html).